-Unlike other languages (we’re looking at you, Lua), Java has a community support network that reaches above and beyond expectations.
-Aside from the countless search results that Google and other major search engines will have at the ready for you, there are a host of other sources available for Java developer topics.
+Unlike other languages (we’re looking at you, Lua), Java has a community support network that exceeds expectations.
+Aside from the countless search results that Google and other major search engines will have at the ready for you, there are many other sources available for Java developer topics.

-Whether you end up finding the answers to your questions via Stack Overflow, or through one of the many Java-related forums, there’s pretty much an endless supply of communities that are ready for use in the quest for answers.
+Whether you find the answers to your questions via Stack Overflow or through one of the many Java-related forums, there’s an endless supply of communities that are ready for use in the quest for answers.

 This is arguably the most attractive aspect offered by the Java community.
 It has undeniably been a key part of its success over the years.

 Another factor to bear in mind when choosing a programming language is the matter of security.
-While no programming language is completely bereft of any security risks, Java is one that has features that can protect you from common security flaws.
+While no programming language is completely bereft of any security risks, Java has features that can protect you from common security flaws.

-It has a security management feature, which gives the user the means to specify exact access rules for each application.
+It has a security management feature, which allows the user to specify exact access rules for each application.
 This allows Java to be run in ‘sandbox’ mode, which can eliminate risks of potential harm.

 Furthermore, Java’s lack of the use of pointers results in a safer experience than other languages.

-Pointers, being objects that store the memory address of another value that can cause unauthorized access to memory, can cause serious harm.
-The fact that Java doesn’t incorporate these factors makes for an even safer experience, whether for a Java junior developer, or a Java full stack developer.
+Pointers (objects that store the memory address of another value that can cause unauthorized memory access) can cause serious harm.
+The fact that Java doesn’t incorporate these factors makes for an even safer experience, whether for a Java junior developer or a Java full stack developer.

-Maintainability is an important, yet often overlooked attribute when it comes to choosing the right programming language to use.
+Maintainability is an important yet often overlooked attribute when choosing the right programming language.
 Maintaining the source code is crucial to ensuring adequate efficiency.

-It’s this kind of trait that results in a highly effective end product for the user.
+This kind of trait results in a highly effective end product for the user.

 Things To Keep In Mind

-Being a Java developer or programmer offers additional benefits on top of the ones laid out here.
-The language can offer free tutorials, has a built-in garbage collector, is easy to debug, the list goes on and on.
+Being a Java developer or programmer offers additional benefits than those laid out here.
+The language can offer free tutorials, has a built-in garbage collector, is easy to debug, and the list goes on and on.

-Certain aspects, such as portability, security, and maintainability become somewhat less of an issue if you’re using Java specifically to develop AI applications.
-However, they are nevertheless still things to take into account, especially if you’re going to be using Java to build an actual AI solution.
+Certain aspects, such as portability, security, and maintainability, become somewhat less of an issue if you’re using Java specifically to develop AI applications.
+However, they are still things to consider, especially if you’re going to be using Java to build an actual AI solution.